geoffeg/WebMorseRunner/README.md

 # Web Morse Runner

-A small contest simulator for the web.
+A small CW contest simulator for the web.

 ## About
 This is a new written version of MorseRunner as Web-Application.

+The app is hosted on GitHub Pages: https://fritzsche.github.io/WebMorseRunner/

 The Project is inspired by the Program [MorseRunner by VE2NEA - Alex Shovkoplyas](https://github.com/VE3NEA/MorseRunner).
 The Idea to start a complete new Web App Project originate from the authors previous effort to [port MorseRunner to Linux and Mac](https://github.com/fritzsche/MorseRunner).